Wednesday, June 30, 2021

 "Will Houdini survive?
 Or will he become a chip off the old block?"
 The uncredited carnival barker here is Oliver Blake, just one of many wonderful character actors from Hollywood's Golden Age that festoon Houdini '53.
 After offering a comically brief silent prayer, he throws the switch and Houdini begins to slowly inch towards the spinning blade.

 But Houdini has spotted Bess in the crowd and is so bewitched by her presence that he seems to forget all about the escape at hand.
 This is fantastic stuff.
 There's also some good humor as the sideshow barker continues with the established script ("Five feet!
-He's in trouble now!") while under his breath he urges Houdini to hurry up.
-Among the horrified spectators is Maxine Gates.
+He's in trouble now!") while, under his breath, he urges Houdini to hurry up.

 Bess finally breaks the spell when she realizes Houdini is in danger.
 She screams for the saw to be turned off (recalling her protection of the Wild Man).
 This snaps Harry into action and he frees himself moments before he reaches the spinning blade.
 Notice how the sound of the buzz saw fully takes over the soundtrack in these final moments, as if we ourselves are inches from the blade.
 Also notice how the sideshow barker has his eyes covered at this point.